Chovvakkaran Moosa

-Chovvakkaran Moosa (Anglicized as ‘Choacara Mousa’) was a wealthy Indian pepper merchant and ‘Moghul Baig’ of southern India, who died in Thalassery (formerly, ‘Tellicherry’) in 1807.
+Chovvakkaran Moosa (Anglicized as ‘Choacara Mousa’) was a wealthy Indian pepper merchant ’ of southern India, who died in Thalassery (formerly, ‘Tellicherry’) in 1807.
 He is also known, more parochially, as 'Moosakakka Keyi' (i.e. the honourable Moosa of the Keyi family).

 Early years

 Moosa was born around 1745, probably in Chovva near Kannur.
 This was the home of his maternal uncle and benefactor, the rich spice merchant, Aluppi, who brought Moosa and his brother, Bappan, to Thalassery to exploit the emerging trade opportunities with the Europeans.

 Very little is known about Moosa's origins, but he certainly benefitted from his uncle's patronage in his early years.
 Aluppi sponsored Moosa's first solo business enterprise in Thalassery, which proved to be a disaster.
 Undaunted, Moosa then sought the support of the Rajah of Travancore, who agreed to give him seed funding for his next venture and to provide a regular supply of teak.